lapohosorsolya/AmalgaMo/README.md

 If you wish to skip the previous steps, the AmalgaMo-merged HOCOMOCO motif set is available at [formatted_merged_hocomoco_motifs/AmalgaMo_motifs.jaspar](/formatted_merged_hocomoco_motifs/AmalgaMo_motifs.jaspar).

 The MEME equivalents of the conversion script and merged motif set are also available in this repository.

+## Using the output of AmalgaMo for monaLisa's randomized Lasso stability selection

 ### Environment for monaLisa pipeline